 The Graduate School invites nominations for the P.F.
 Yerex & Nellie Buck Yerex Graduate Scholarship.
 This scholarship is awarded to domestic and international graduate students enrolled in an advanced degree program at Oregon State University and who are pursuing study in a scientific or technological field.
 The scholarship will be awarded on the basis of academic achievement and promise for the future.

-Nominations may be submitted by the nominee's graduate program director or department chair/head.
+Nominations may be submitted by the nominee's graduate program director, department chair/head or appropriate college leadership.
 Students may not apply directly for this award.
 Each unit (as defined by university major code) may nominate no more than one nominee (total) per award cycle.

 In the online nomination form, nominators will be required to prepare/upload the following materials as one PDF document using the following file name convention:

 "Nominee's last name_grad program_Yerex.pdf", and upload it through the nomination form.

 A statement from the nominee (1 page maximum) that speaks to the following areas:

 This can be demonstrated in a variety of ways, including, but not limited to, their commitment and persistence related to previous academic pursuits, their intellectual curiosity and commitment, and the strengths and skills they bring to their graduate studies.